 Students admitted to the Physics & Astronomy Graduate Studies Program will receive two letters; a letter of referral of admission to our program and a letter of admission from the University of Utah.
 The second letter will detail your student account information.
-Admitted students should accept or decline the offer through their Apply Yourself portal.
+Admitted students should accept or decline the offer through their Slate application portal (Application portal soon to come).
 Please indicate your choice no later than April 15, 2023 Admission letters are typically sent by late March via the email listed in Apply Yourself.
 In some cases we may place students on a waiting list, in which case you could receive your offer letter later in the summer if spots become available.
 We kindly ask that students refrain from making admission status inquiries until late March.

 Students requiring work authorization should plan to arrive in Salt Lake City 30 days prior to the first of the semester, as permitted by their F-1 visa.